rkt/rkt/app-container/SPEC.md

 #### Filesystem Setup

-Every execution of an app container should start from a clean copy of the app fileset.
+Every execution of an app container should start from a clean copy of the app image.
 The simplest implementation will take an application container image and extract it into a new directory:

 ```